Alvin1234567/ASNlookup/readme.md

 # ASN Lookup

 This is a testing Laravel + Docker project.
 It pulls the data from ftp://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest and import into a MySQL database.
 This project comes with a Auth section for user and api_token management.
-To use the API function user needs to register first.
+To use the API function, user needs to register first.

 <p>&nbsp;</p>
 <p>&nbsp;</p>